 Adult Interaction: There are times when adults should interact with children as they play and there are times when adults should simply facilitate opportunities for children to play without adult interference.

 When preschoolers are given the right environment, schedule, and social setting for play – the learning potential is at its best.

-Copyright © 2009 Deborah J. Stewart, All Rights Reserved!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Copyright © 2009 Deborah J. Stewart, All Rights Reserved!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Twitter

 Subscribe to receive the latest Teach Preschool blog posts by email...